-Through the Center for Oral History and Cultural Heritage, The University of Southern Mississippi has been collecting and preserving the stories of Mississippians since 1971.
+The Center for Oral History and Cultural Heritage has been collecting and preserving the stories of Mississippians since 1971.
 The collection is available in Special Collections in McCain Library & Archives and in the Center’s offices at USM.